hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 ## How to use the CTC Trader Test Support API

-You can can use this API for any test scenario you choose.
+You can use this API for any test scenario you choose.
 It is not connected to the NCTS core.
 It’s up to you to trigger the response messages in the order you require.
 Valid response message types are listed below.

-1. Send message from a trader to the NCTS using the the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
+1. Send a message from a trader to the NCTS using the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
 This could be IE014, IE015, IE007 or IE044.
 See [message we support](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/supported-messages.html) for more details.

 2. Inject a response using the Common Transit Traders Test Support API.
 See below.